 In a large skillet or Dutch oven, brown turkey in oil.

 Add celery, onion, green pepper and garlic; cook until vegetables are tender.
+Remove the turkey and vegetables with a slotted spoon and keep warm.

 I use it to cook rice in when I'm having chicken for dinner.
 It's also good to cook potatoes for mashed potatoes.
 I make very good chicken pot pie and use it for that.
 I also have a recipe for a chicken & rice casserole that uses it.